bbauska/hidden-hand/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <blockquote>
 The Hidden Hand is a controversial Award-winning documentary that explores the possibility, make that probability of an extraterrestrial presence here on Earth.
-After all, there are a trillion Earth-like planets in the Mily Way alone.
+After all, there are a trillion Earth-like planets in the Milky Way alone.
 The film takes a keen look at a spectrum of topics like alien abduction, human/alien hybridization, the military's reverse-engineering of alien technology and the government cover-up of anything related to extraterrestrials.
 </blockquote>